The Quantum Complexity of String Breaking in the Schwinger Model

-The left panel of Fig.~\ref{fig:MI} shows $I(A:B)$ between spatial sites along the string with respect to the center of the system.
-The $\Delta I$ is continuous along the string, peaking at the point of string breaking, and rapidly returning to vacuum values thereafter.
-Perhaps it is not surprising that the string provides long-distance classical or quantum correlations, or both, along the length of the string.
-It is also unsurprising that these correlations vanish as the system transitions to isolated mesons.
-However, the transition region extends (at least) over the range of the nuclear force between the mesons.\footnote{ It would be interesting to examine the behavior of $I(A:B)$ and $\Delta R^{\text{NL}}_{AB}$ for a system with unnatural scattering parameters, to determine whether it is the string-breaking scale, the nuclear force or the scattering parameters that determine the change in the measures as a function of separation.} The vacuum-subtracted MI over the interval between the two external charges, where region $A$ is fixed at the position of the first external charge, is shown in the right panel of Fig.~\ref{fig:MI}.
-Analogous to the left panel, it is continuous along the string and its extent peaks near the string breaking.
-At larger $d$, it is nonzero over the extent of the meson at the reference static charge.
+The left panel of Fig.~\ref{fig:MI} shows $\Delta I(A:B)$ between spatial sites along the string with respect to the center of the system.
+The MI is continuous along the string, peaking at the point of string breaking, and rapidly returning to vacuum values thereafter.
+Perhaps it is not surprising that the string supports long-distance correlations (classical or quantum) along the length of the string, which vanish as the system transitions to isolated mesons.
+However, the transition region extends (at least) over the range of the nuclear force between the mesons.\footnote{ The behavior of $\Delta I$ and $\Delta R^{\text{(NL)}}_{AB}$ for a system with unnatural scattering parameters may determine whether the string-breaking scale, the nuclear force or the scattering parameters drive changes in quantum complexity.} The right panel of Fig.~\ref{fig:MI} shows $\Delta I$ over the interval between the static charges, where region $A$ is fixed at the position of the left charge.
+Its behavior along the string is analogous to the left panel, and it is nonzero over the extent of the meson for larger $d$.

 The left panel of Fig.~\ref{fig:RoM} shows the RoM $\Delta R_{AB}$ between disjoint subsystems on the lattice as a function of the distance between the regions $r$.
-Region $A$ is at the center of the lattice, $A=(N/2+1,N/2+2)$, and region $B$ is distance $r$ away, $B=A+(r,r+1)$.
+As in the left panel of Fig.~\ref{fig:MI}, region $A$ is at the center of the lattice, ${A=(N/2+1,N/2+2)}$, and region $B$ is distance $r$ away, ${B=A+(r,r+1)}$.
 We define this quantity with a different vacuum subtraction to that in Eq.~(\ref{eq:R4}),